sjwines/hourofai/forest/forest2.md

 You can always change these numbers to whatever you like.

+## Drone Fact: What “payload” means @showdialog
+A drone’s payload is the equipment it carries—like cameras, sonars, or data pods.
+In your mission, “cargo” represents the data payload.
+Real maritime drones balance payload weight with range and battery life.

 ## {5.
 Pilot Your Drone}
 **Pilot Your Drone**
 - :binoculars: Take a look in the game window! <br/><br/>